DataDog/hiring-engineers/answers.md

 > - Set the Timeboard's timeframe to the past 5 minutes
 > - Take a snapshot of this graph and use the @ notation to send it to yourself.

-To set timeboard’s timeframe to past 5 minutes, manually dragged the graph such that I could see the data for 5 minutes.
+To set timeboard’s timeframe to past 5 minutes, I manually dragged the graph such that I could see the data for 5 minutes:

 ![5 min](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/5%20min%20timeboard.jpeg)

-Clicked the small camera icon at the top of one of the metric as below and added my name with @ notation in the comments to send the snap to my email address
+I then clicked the small camera icon at the top of one of the metric as below and added my name with @ notation in the comments, to send the snap to my email address:

 ![send snap](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/timeboard%20snapshot.png)

-Here's the email that I received -
+Here is the email that I received:

 ![snapshot](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/email%20for%20custom%20metric.png)

 > - Bonus Question: What is the Anomaly graph displaying?
-The anomaly graph is tracking whether the metric is behaving differently than usual within an assigned deviation.
+>The anomaly graph is tracking whether the metric is behaving differently than usual within an assigned deviation.
 My anomaly graph is displaying if there are abnormalities in the number of connections to this database as a fraction of the maximum number of allowed connections.
 A straight blue line indicates there’s no abnormalities.
 Red spikes indicate there are some abnormalities.
-In my case for the past day, there’s a small red spike which indicates that there’s abnormality in the number of connections to this database as a fraction of the maximum number of allowed connections.
+In my case for the past day, there’s a small red spike which indicates that there’s an abnormality in the number of connections to this database as a fraction of the maximum number of allowed connections.

 <hr>